wpswings/wallet-system-for-woocommerce/README.txt

 8. Wallet Actions
 9. Generate Rest API Keys
 10. Rest API Details
+11. Wallet Recharge Orders
-11. Check system status
+12. Check system status
-12. Add balance
+13. Add balance
-13. Wallet transfer
+14. Wallet transfer
-14. Withdrawal request form
+15. Withdrawal request form
-15. Wallet transaction history check
+16. Wallet transaction history check
-16. Wallet user restriction
+17. Wallet user restriction
-17. WPML Compatible
+18. WPML Compatible
-18. WCMp How and when to pay
+19. WCMp How and when to pay
-19. WCMp commission wallet
+20. WCMp commission wallet
-20. RMA Wallet Compatibility
+21. RMA Wallet Compatibility
-21. Refund Request List
+22. Refund Request List
-22. Refund Requested Product
+23. Refund Requested Product
-23. Refund Amount into Wallet
+24. Refund Amount into Wallet
-24. Wallet System and Subscription for WooCommerce Compatibility
+25. Wallet System and Subscription for WooCommerce Compatibility
-25. Wallet Partial Payment for Subscription Product
+26. Wallet Partial Payment for Subscription Product

 == Changelog ==

+= 2.2.7 - Released on 22 Aug 2022 =
+* New: Addition of transaction detail in wallet individual edit section.
+* New: Filter wallet recharge order by status.
+* Fix: Bug Fixes.

+= 2.2.6 - Released on 05 Aug 2022 =
+* New: Minor Bug  Issues Fixes.

-= 2.2.5 - Released on 2 August 2022 =
+= 2.2.5 - Released on 28 July 2022 =
 * New: Wallet Auto Top up with(Day and Week)
 * New: Withdrawal Request showing user name with a link instead of the user id.